chandreshandroid/customlog/README.md

 	}

- after use simply this library like this
+ after use simply use library like this

   customLog.d("TestLog","StartActivity");